USGS-R/training-curriculum/content/r-package-dev/Documentation.md

 ### Package-level help file

 It is optional, but nice to the user to have a "package-level" help file.
-Users are use to looking for help by typing a `?` and function name, but if they type `?` and package name, it's nice to give them information on the package.
+Users are accustomed to looking for help by typing a `?` and function name, but if they type `?` and the package name, it's nice to give them information on the package.
 Here is a modified example of the `dataRetrieval` package-level help file:

 ``` r
 #' Retrieval functions for USGS and EPA data